virengajera/blog/README.md

 ##### Things to keep in mind while setting up projects
-- Add your own .env file (In this project it contains database hostname,username,passwords etc.)
+- Add your own .env file (In this project it contains database name,hostname,username,passwords etc.)